awslabs/aws-encryption-sdk-specification/changes/2022-11-14_encryption_context_on_decrypt/encryption_context_use_cases.md

    To protect myself from confused deputy problems
    I want to use information to identify the customer who owns this ciphertext.
-   This information is non-public and disclosure of this information could impact either the customer or the security of the application as a whole.
+   This information is non-public.
+   While it is not so sensitive that it must be encrypted in transit, it is also not appropriate to transmit this data publicly in plaintext.

-   For example, using a customer ID or email address would result in leaking non-public data.
+   For example, using a customer ID or email address would result in always sending that data in plaintext as part of the encrypted messages.

    **As an encrypter I want
-   to have non-public information in my encryption context, but still store or transit my ciphertext in public without leaking my non-public data.**
+   to have non-public information in my encryption context, but still store or transit my ciphertext without additionally storing or transmitting this non-public information in plaintext.**

 1. Non-public is not the same as secret